Get a student travel insurance quote

 Check the levels of cover

-It’s not always easy to work out how much cover you need.
-But MoneySupermarket recommends that your student travel insurance should include medical cover of at least £2m, in case you fall ill while you are away.
-You should also make sure your insurance includes the cost of an air ambulance in case you need to be flown home.
+It’s not always easy to work out how much cover you need, as there are many factors you may want to take into consideration.
+In this respect, for example, it may be wise to make sure your insurance includes the cost of an air ambulance in case you need to be flown home.

-Personal liability insurance of £1m is essential.
-Plus cancellation and curtailment cover of at least the value of the trip.
-Insurance for your baggage and personal belongings will pay out if, for example, your backpack is lost, stolen or damaged.
-But check the single item and valuables limit as most firms cap the amount that you can claim for one item.
+Personal liability insurance could also offer valuable protection, plus cancellation and curtailment cover of at least the value of the trip[AH1] .
+Insurance for your baggage and personal belongings will pay out if, for example, your backpack is lost, stolen, or damaged.
+But check the single item and valuables limit as most firms cap the amount that you can claim for at one item.
 There will also be a limit on the amount you can claim for lost or stolen cash.

-Catastrophe cover protects travellers against the financial repercussions of a disaster such as the recent volcanic ash clouds.
-It’s also sensible to find a policy that includes end supplier failure in case the airline or travel company goes bust.
+Catastrophe cover protects travellers against the financial repercussions of a disaster such as a storm.
+It’s also sensible to find a policy that includes end-supplier failure in case the airline or travel company goes bust.

 Single trip or annual cover?